AeroSim-CFD/stl2lnas/README.md

 This is an auxiliary project for [Nassu solver](https://bitbucket.org/aerosim-cfd/nassu), an LBM based CFD solver.

+## Dependencies

+`stl2lnas` is written on Rust.
+So in order to use it, you need to [install the Rust-Lang tools](https://www.rust-lang.org/tools/install).
+After that, you may convert your STL files.

 ## Usage

-To use the program, you may run
+To run the program, use

 ```bash
 # --release: "makes the program faster"